Tipbs/GLaDOS/README.md

 # GLaDOS

-GLaDOS is a custom language created in Haskell possible to compile and execute.
+GLaDOS is a compiler and a virtual machine for our new language called Kope

 ## How does it work?

-Given a kop file containing a program coded by the user, following the kope syntax, GLaDOS will compile it into a WebAssembly file which can be executed by GLaDOS as well.
+Given a kop file containing the source code of a program following the kope syntax, GLaDOS will compile it into a WebAssembly file which can be executed by modern web browsers and GLaDOS.

 ## Getting Started